 - (b) Compare your answers with those given at the end of this lesson. - i.
-How many stages of development are stipulated by Jean Jacques Rousseau in Emile? - (a) Two (b) Three - (c) Four (d) Six - ii.
-Theories of development mainly focus on which of the following? - (a) Nature vs. Nurture controversy
+How many stages of development are stipulated by Jean Jacques

+(a) Two (b) Three

+(c) Four (d) Six

+i.
+Theories of development mainly focus on which of the following?

+(a) Nature vs. Nurture controversy

-(b) Whether psychological development reflects (a) quantitative or (b) qualitative aspects
+(b) Whether psychological development reflects (a) quantitative or (b) qua aspects litative

 (c) Both 'a' and 'b'

 (d) None of these

-Expla in the nature of developmental psychology.
+ii Explain the nature of developmental psychology.

-(c) (d)